MFG 185 - Refrigerator VESTFROST - Free user manual and instructions

 Electrical connection

-Wiring and connections in power supply systems must be all applicable (local and national) electrical codes.
-Consult these codes lengths and sizes prior to cabinet installation.
+Wiring and connections in power supply systems must comply with all applicable (local and national) electrical codes.
+Consult these codes for lengths and sizes prior to cabinet installation.

 This device complies with relevant EU directives including Low Voltage Directive 2014/35/EU and Electromagnetic Compatibility Directive 2014/30/EU